sakshamrai101/gymScout/README.md

 ⭐ Add a Review

 🙌 Contributions Welcome!
-We’re always looking to make GymScout even better.
+Always looking to make GymScout even better.
 If you have ideas, find bugs, or want to collaborate:

 Fork the repo.
 Create a feature branch: